MUSICAL REVIEW: Bad Girls The Musical ★★★

 Thursday 27th June 2019

-Set in the fictional prison HMP Larkhall, giving inspiration for the hit ITV crime drama, Bad Girls the Musical centres around the inmates and officers affairs, both professional and personal, in this amaeutur production which, unlike any personally seen before, uses the form of multimedia, which in this case is being used from the original stage production to tell the story, and in most parts works efficiently.
+Set in the fictional prison HMP Larkhall, giving inspiration for the hit ITV crime drama, Bad Girls: The Musical centres around the inmates and officers affairs, both professional and personal, in this amaetur production which uses the form of multimedia, replicated from the original stage production to tell the story, which in most parts works efficiently.

 James Canning’s menacing portrayal of Jim Fenner, an officer abusing his power, gives a performance which you as the audience relish at, with his presence on stage making the hairs stand on the back of your neck and toes curl in hatred and frustration.
 Amy Soeight and Lisa Aust as Julie Johnston and Julie Saunders steal the whole show with their witty, and genuine chemistry which oozes on stage, with songs ‘Life of Grime’ and ‘All Banged Up’ receiving the biggest reaction from the audience and stands out for being the most memorable and well choreographed, which in all is something trio Kate Northott, Rachel Wright, and Paul De Boer should be commemorated for, especially in the ensemble numbers, whilst solo performances are almost restricted to the bed centerpiece within the setting of their individual cells.